tytydraco/basil/README.md

 ## Usage

 Once configured, you can start a build via: `dart run basil:main`.
-This will process all of the build steps in descending order.
+This will process all the build steps in descending order.

 Build steps can also be specified individually: `dart run basil:main [type...]`.
 For example: